nsdumont/nsdumont.github.io/_pages/about.md

 ---

+Hello!
+I am a researcher in theoretical neuroscience.
-I am a PhD candidate in computer science at the [University of Waterloo](https://uwaterloo.ca).
-I am advised by Chris Eliasmith ([Computational Neuroscience Research Group](https://compneuro.uwaterloo.ca)) and Jeff Orchard ([Neurocognitive Computing Lab](https://neurocog.uwaterloo.ca)), whose labs are affiliated with the [Centre for Theoretical Neuroscience](http://ctn.uwaterloo.ca/).
-The focus of my thesis is modelling spatial cognition in the brain with neurosymbolic methods.
+I recently completed my PhD in Computer Science at the [University of Waterloo](https://uwaterloo.ca).
+I was advised by Chris Eliasmith ([Computational Neuroscience Research Group](https://compneuro.uwaterloo.ca)) and Jeff Orchard ([Neurocognitive Computing Lab](https://neurocog.uwaterloo.ca)), whose labs are affiliated with the [Centre for Theoretical Neuroscience](http://ctn.uwaterloo.ca/).
+My thesis, [Symbols, Dynamics, and Maps: A Neurosymbolic Approach to Spatial Cognition](https://hdl.handle.net/10012/21501), was about modelling spatial cognition in the brain with neurosymbolic methods and spiking neural networks.

 I obtained a M.Math in the computational mathematics program at the University of Waterloo, where I researched continuous optimization and was advised by [Thomas Coleman](https://uwaterloo.ca/combinatorics-and-optimization/contacts/thomas-f-coleman).
-I obtained my B.Sc. in mathematics and physics from [McMaster University](https://www.mcmaster.ca).
+I obtained my B.Sc. in Mathematics and Physics from [McMaster University](https://www.mcmaster.ca).